How to Overcome Symptoms of Childhood Trauma in 2026

 What does childhood trauma look like?

 Childhood trauma is the experience of intensely stressful events that shatter your sense of security, making you feel helpless and vulnerable in a world that should provide safety.
-It casts long shadows into adulthood, often shaping personality and behavior in intricate ways.
+It casts long shadows into adulthood, often shaping your personality and behavior in intricate ways.

-Different forms of childhood trauma include:
+Different forms of ACES childhood trauma include:

 • Physical abuse: Any form of physical harm intentionally inflicted on you.